 Bill Keith was an accomplished banjoist before he came up with the melodic style, in fact I would be willing to bet most people who play Scruggs style banjo do so in many ways because of the efforts or Bill Keith transcribing many Scruggs solos.
 These transcriptions were used in the Earl Scruggs instructional book that was practically required reading for beginning players.

-After leaving the Blue Grass Boys, Bill Keith joined Jim Kweskin Jug Band and played mostly plectrum banjo (a very chord based method of playing as opposed to melody note type playing) and after that he joined forces with David Grisman
+After leaving the Blue Grass Boys, Bill Keith joined Jim Kweskin Jug Band and played mostly plectrum banjo (a very chord based method of playing as opposed to melody note type playing) and after that he joined forces with David Grisman and played jazz for a while.
+As his knowledge of music theory grew, so did the musical selections he tackled and recorded.
+Jazz standards such as Duke Ellington’s Caravan,

 and Irving Jordan’s Jordu were recorded and played by Keith and his bandmates.
 The banjo was once again exciting people in new ways and inspiring a generation of players in different ways than Earl Scruggs had.